 - Applicable fee: US$110.00 (AU$ amount listed here); payments can be by Australia Post money order or bank check (personal/business checks are not accepted), and must be payable to the “U.S. Consulate General”.
 Under no circumstances are other payees accepted.
 Do not write anything additional on the face of the money order/bank check (eg: name of the applicant) — our cashier is unable to process it as valid payment.
 Incorrect payments cannot be accepted, even if there is an overpayment.

 - If applicable, original documentation to support name change or change of other descriptive data (photocopies certified by a Justice of the Peace are not acceptable)

 - For damaged passports: a signed statement outlining the reason the passport is damaged

 Submitting the Application

-- Applicants in New South Wales, Queensland, the ACT are directed to mail their applications to the U.S. Consulate in Sydney for processing
+- Effective July 28, 2021, as a result of extended lockdowns in Greater Sydney, applicants in New South Wales, Queensland, and the ACT are directed to mail their applications to the U.S. Consulate in Perth for processing.

 - Applicants in Victoria, Tasmania, South Australia and the Northern Territory are directed to mail their applications to the U.S. Consulate in Melbourne for processing.